 CalPERS issues a publicly available Comprehensive Annual Financial Report that includes financial statements and required supplementary information for CalPERS.
 A copy of that report may be obtained by writing to CalPERS, Central Supply, P.O.
 Box 942715, Sacramento, CA 94229-2715.

-Funding Policy.
+Funding Policy

 Employees are required to contribute 7% of covered salary to CalPERS.
 MST is required to contribute the remaining amounts necessary to fund the benefits for its members, using the actuarial basis recommended by CalPERS actuaries and actuarial consultants and adopted by the CalPERS Board of Administration.
-For the fiscal years ended June 30, 2013, 2012 and 2011 the employer contribution rates were 8.281%, 9.093% and 10.707%, respectively.
-MST, as part of its compensation to employees, pays the employees' contributions.
+For the fiscal years ended June 30, 2014, 2013 and 2012 the employer contribution rates were 8.660%, 8.281% and 9.093%, respectively.